-Karen believes that when you train the brain, you train the dog.
+Karen believes that when you train the brain, you change the dog.
 The complete solution to dog behaviour problems recognizes that dogs are living, sentient beings with personalities as unique as their owners.
 She focuses on relationship first with both dog and owner, to positively influence behaviour; to enhance connections, and to provide motivation to the highest level of performance.

-Karen currently lives with an ever-changing and dynamic pack of canines that currently includes a Pomeranian, Havanese, Cattle Dog, Cockapoo and Belgian Malinois.
+Karen currently lives with an ever-changing and dynamic pack of canines that currently includes a Pomeranian, Havanese, Cattle Dog, and Belgian Malinois.

 Summary of Karen’s Credentials:

 - Training dogs for pets and competition for almost four decades.

 - Certification to the highest level with the International Association of Canine Professionals (IACP):

 - Completes recertification every two years.
 Recertification requires proof of successful completion of continuing education courses recognized and approved by the IACP Education Committee, including attendance at the annual IACP educational conference.

 - Karen has attended every IACP conference since 2010 and was a speaker/presenter in 2017.